Amanjha0008/NightWatch_Go1-/README.md

 ```

-8. I create a "helper" for the printing operation inside this I created the "logger.js"
+8. I create a "helper" for the printing operation inside this I created the "logger.js".
+9. I used custom commands for the click operation where I need to use javascript Executor I defined the locator strategy for both the "xapth" and "css".

 ## Test Assert and Passed